paulbrodersen/matplotlib_set_diagrams/docs/source/venndiagram.rst

    VennDiagram.as_wordcloud

 .. autoclass:: VennDiagram
-.. autoclass:: VennDiagram.from_sets
+.. automethod:: VennDiagram.from_sets
-.. autoclass:: VennDiagram.as_wordcloud
+.. automethod:: VennDiagram.as_wordcloud